How to claim your share of the $700M Equifax breach settlement

 7 best Prime Day shopping tips: Master these to snag the best deals on July 15.

-Discuss: Equifax breach: How to claim your share of the $700M settlement
+Discuss: Equifax breach: You can now file a claim for your share of the $700M settlement

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.